EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud.md

         </dependency>
     </dependencies>
     ```

-## Step 5.
-Programming for Device Connection
+## Step 6.
+Programming the Device Connection

-After the development environment is set up, take the following steps to connect the Smart Battery into EnOS Cloud:
+After the development environment is set up, follow the steps below to connect the Smart Battery to EnOS Cloud.

-1. Declare the variables that will be used in the program, see the following example:
+1. Declare the variables that will be used in the program.
+Example:

     ```java
     private final static String PLAIN_SERVER_URL = "tcp://mqtt-ppe1.envisioniot.com:21883"; // Obtain the MQTT Broker address from EnOS Console > Help > Environment Information